Two boys, 15 and 16, charged with murder of Khayri McLean

 Huddersfield stabbing: Two boys, 15 and 16, charged with murder of Khayri McLean

-Two teenage boys, aged 15 and 16, have been charged with the murder of Khayri McLean, who was stabbed outside a school in Huddersfield.
+Two teenage boys, aged 15 and 16, have been charged with the murder of Khayri McLean, who was stabbed to death outside his school in Huddersfield.

+The pair have been remanded in custody and will appear before magistrates in Leeds on Monday, five days after the 15-year-old was killed outside the entrance of North Huddersfield Trust School.

+Both teenagers, who are from Huddersfield, have also been charged with possession of a bladed article, West Yorkshire Police said.

 Register for free to continue reading